vBaustad/Budgenix/README.md

 ### ✅ Recently Completed

-- ✅ Income system with overview and recurring support
+- ✅ Complete recurring support in both income and expenses
-- ✅ Bar chart for income category breakdown by month
+- ✅ Grouped lists with dynamic labels and DataTable display
-- ✅ Insight rules for income (e.g., insufficient to cover recurring)
+- ✅ CreateRecurringItem integration in form submit logic
-- ✅ Backend currency formatting per user
+- ✅ Filtering and sorting in grouped lists
-- ✅ React Query migration for shared data handling
+- ✅ Shared currency context and formatting
-- ✅ Grouping, filtering, pagination for income
+- ✅ React Query-based caching + performance improvements

 ### 🔨 In Progress

-- 💡 Budget tracking & goal progress
+- 🧮 Budget tracking page (set monthly limits per category)
-- 📅 Vacation & wishlist planners
+- 📅 Vacation & wishlist financial planners
-- 💳 Stripe subscription billing
+- 💳 Stripe billing and Pro tier access

 ### 💡 Future Ideas

-- 🤝 Shared household data
+- 🤝 Shared household & user roles
-- 🧠 AI-powered budget assistant
+- 🧠 AI-powered suggestions (e.g., “cut X to meet goal”)
-- 📲 PWA/mobile app support
+- 📤 Export/Import via CSV
-- 📤 CSV import/export
+- 📲 PWA and native app wrappers

 ---

 ## 🧠 Philosophy

-> Budgenix is built for real financial control.
-Not just logging — but planning, predicting, and adjusting.
-The system grows with your needs — clean, extensible, and empowering.
+> Budgenix is built for real financial control — not just for logging, but for planning, adapting, and growing your financial habits.
+Whether you're tracking your daily coffee or saving for a wedding, Budgenix is here to make it easy, visual, and insightful.